SmartlyDressedGames/Unturned-Docs/Troubleshooting.md

 5. Return to the Unturned folder
 6. Open the Unity AppData folder
 7. Attach the Player.log file to your email

+## Mac Log Files

+1. Right-click Unturned in your Steam Library
+2. Select Properties... > Local Files > Browse...
+3. Open the Logs folder
+4. Attach the Client.log file to your email
+5. Hold Alt and click Go > Library in the Finder toolbar
+6. Open the Logs folder > Smartly Dressed Games > Unturned
+7. Attach the Player.log file to your email

+## Linux Log Files

+1. Go to ~/.config/unity3d/Smartly Dressed Games/Unturned/Player.log
+2. Attach the Player.log file to your email

 ## Unity Windows Crash Files